 - The U-M Graham Sustainability Institute Water Center periodically publishes newsletters.
 The U-M Water Center supports and engages in research focusing on water quality, water quantity, coastal infrastructure, water policy, and more.
 Collaborative research teams provide users in the region, such as community leaders, legislators, resource managers, and environmental non-government organizations (NGO), with usable information and practical tools to support and enhance the protection, restoration, and management of Great Lakes and its watershed. - The U-M has a 24-hour Emergency Response Team to quickly and efficiently respond to, and mitigate releases of, polluting materials on campus.
-The campus community is encouraged, through presentations, training, signage, and other educational materials, to report illicit discharges and spills to EHS-AA/EHS-D/EHS-F and to the U-M Police Department (UMPD) so appropriate measures can be taken to correct issues which may impact storm water quality.
-The response team is primarily comprised of U-M staff as well as 24-hour emergency response vendors to efficiently respond to and mitigate releases on campus. - As part of the UMAA Spill Prevention Control and Countermeasure Plan (SPCC), initial and annual refresher training is provided to applicable staff.
-All appropriate staff are trained in the laws and regulations regarding spills, releases, and pollution control; the contents of SPCC; and the operation and maintenance of equipment to prevent discharges.
-During this reporting period, seven (7) staff were trained. - UMAA continues to work with the U-M Outdoor Events Coordinator to provide environmental guidelines for events that may impact storm water.
-As part of this effort, EHS-AA recommends storm water BMPs and provides requirements to event staff to ensure waters of the State are properly protected from potential impacts. - On September 21, 2023, "2023 Earthfest" was held at the UMAA campus.
+The campus community is encouraged, through presentations, training, signage, and other educational materials, to report illicit discharges and spills to EHS-AA/EHS-D/EHS-F and to the U-M Police Department (UMPD) so appropriate measures can be taken to correct issues which may impact stormwater quality.
+The response team is primarily comprised of U-M staff as well as 24-hour emergency response vendors to efficiently respond to and mitigate releases on campus. - EHS-AA continues to work with the U-M Outdoor Events Coordinator to provide environmental guidelines for events that may impact stormwater.
+As part of this effort, EHS-AA recommends stormwater BMPs and provides requirements to event staff to ensure waters of the State are properly protected from potential impacts.

+- On September 26, 2024, "2024 Earthfest" was held at the UMAA campus.
 This event promoted overall sustainability practices including waste prevention and healthy environments. - With the support of EHS staff and funding, U-M College of Pharmacy hosts or participates in biannual Safe Medication Disposal Events.
-These events help keep medications from reaching receiving waters.
-During this reporting period College of Pharmacy students staffed area pharmacies during orientation week to help collect area residents' unused or expired medications.
-Since these events began in 2014, more than 7,500 lbs. of waste has been collected.
+These events help keep medications from reaching receiving waters and more than 8,000 lbs. of medication have been collected since the program began in 2014.
+On October 1, 2024, College of Pharmacy students staffed two sites on campus to help collect approximately 830 lbs. of medical waste from community members in Washtenaw County.
+The U-M College of Pharmacy also recently received the Lawrence C. Weaver Transformative Community Service Award for this work in the community.

-- EHS-D partners with several internal groups around campus to pass out storm water materials.
-This includes Mailing/Parking and the University Center who pass out Car Care brochures with parking passes to all faculty, staff, and students; University Police Department who pass out our storm water brochure packets during student orientation; and the campus library and bookstore who pass out bookmarks throughout the year. - The Environmental Interpretive Center (EIC) hosts monthly Stewardship Saturdays.
-Volunteers are called upon to participate in the removal of invasive species and garbage from the EIC grounds near the Rouge River.

-- U-M Dearborn is a partner of the Friends of the Rouge (FOTR) non-profit organization.
+- EHS-D partners with several internal groups around campus to pass out stormwater materials.
+This includes Mailing/Parking and the University Center who pass out Car Care brochures with parking passes to all faculty, staff, and students; University Police Department who pass out our stormwater brochure packets during student orientation; and the campus library and bookstore who pass out bookmarks throughout the year. - The Environmental Interpretive Center (EIC) hosts monthly Stewardship Saturdays.
+Volunteers are called upon to participate in the removal of invasive species and garbage from the EIC grounds near the Rouge River. - U-M Dearborn is a partner of the Friends of the Rouge (FOTR) non-profit organization.
 FOTR hosts monthly Public Involvement Task Force Meetings, Rouge Education Project Task Force meetings and board meetings.
 FOTR facilitates several volunteer monitoring programs including benthic macroinvertebrate monitoring, frog and toad surveying, and fish monitoring.
 Additionally, FOTR provides various workshops and educational presentations as well as play active roles in restoration projects within southeastern Michigan.
-Reports and additional information on their services can be found on their website at http://therouge.org/. - UMD maintains three pet waste stations along the Rouge River Gateway Greenway Trail. - All Facilities and Operations field staff receive initial and annual storm water training. - EHS-D provides storm water management training to contractors to ensure awareness of environmental and occupational safety requirements.
+Reports and additional information on their services can be found on their website at http://therouge.org/. - UMD maintains three pet waste stations along the Rouge River Gateway Greenway Trail. - All Facilities and Operations field staff receive initial and annual stormwater training. - EHS-D provides stormwater management training to contractors to ensure awareness of environmental and occupational safety requirements.